bereacs/ba4abw-www/todo/_posts/2013-02-21-exploring-timers.md

 1. Create a new global variable; call it **slowCounter**.
 1. Every time you reset the counter, increment **slowCounter**.
-1. Modify your program so that you put the value of **slowCounter** in the text box, instead of the value of the **counter**.
+1. Modify your program so that you put the value of **slowCounter** into the text box, instead of the value of the **counter**.

 **Question**: How often does the text box update now?

 ## Final Mindbender

 This last exploration will probably bend your mind a bit.
-Or, perhaps it will remind you of math you did when you were in 4th grade.
 Give this a try, and see what happens.

-1. Reset the clock interval so it runs at full speed.
+1. Reset the Clock TimerInterval so it runs at one millisecond.
-1. Every time the clock ticks, update the **counter**.
+1. Every time the Clock ticks, update the **counter**.
-1. Every time the clock ticks, update **slowCounter** as shown below.
+1. Every time the Clock ticks, update **slowCounter** as shown below.
 1. In **updateDisplay**, show the value of **slowCounter**.

 ![]({{site.images}}/timer-exploration-04.png)

 In the previous section, you made the clock tick very slowly --- once every second.
 In this code, the clock runs at full speed (ticking once every millisecond).
-Every time the clock ticks, you update the **counter**.
-However, you also update the **slowCounter** using a **remainder**.
+The code pictured above updates the **counter** every millisecond, and it also updates the **slowCounter** using a **remainder**.

-**Question**: How often does the text box update with the value of **slowCounter**?
+**Question**: How often does the text box appear to change the value of **slowCounter**?

 **Question**: In the **remainder** block, what happens if you change the 1000 to a 500?